Peruvian Guinea Pig vs Polish Rabbit: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Peruvian Guinea Pig and Polish Rabbit.
 Peruvian Guinea Pig requires moderate levels of exercise and engagement, while Polish Rabbit needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Peruvian Guinea Pig owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Polish Rabbit.
 Under-exercised small animals of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Peruvian Guinea Pig and Polish Rabbit.
 Peruvian Guinea Pig has moderate grooming needs, while Polish Rabbit requires moderate maintenance.
 Professional grooming costs reflect these differences: Peruvian Guinea Pig owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Polish Rabbit.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these small animals.

 Best for Low-Maintenance Owners